bezmoradi/tutorials/go/interface.md

 }
 ```

 In the above program, the `doPayment(p payable)` function accepts any params that matches that interface.
-Basically, there is no **direct** link between `stripe` and `paypal` structs and the `payable` interface; Go takes care of it when we call `doPayment()` with each of them.
+Basically, there is no **direct** link between `stripe` and `paypal` structs and the `payable` interface; the compiler takes care of it when we call `doPayment()` with each of them.
 If they follow the rules of the `payable` interface by having a `pay` method, we are good to go otherwise we'll get an error at compile time.
 Now let's add some tests:

 ```go
 package main